tups0211-code/votewise-ai-trupti/VoteWise-AI/README.md

 # VoteWise AI — Interactive Election Process Assistant
+**Built using AI-assisted development with iterative prompt engineering, debugging and product refinement.**

 VoteWise AI is a modern, accessible, and interactive platform designed to educate users about the election process.
-Built as a high-quality Google PromptWars submission, it leverages the Gemini AI API for multilingual voter assistance.
+Created as a submission for Google PromptWars, it leverages the Gemini AI API for multilingual voter assistance.

 ## 🎯 Problem Statement
 Democracy relies on voter participation, yet many eligible citizens remain confused by the complex electoral process.
 First-time voters often struggle to find clear information regarding voter registration, document requirements, and polling locations.
 Furthermore, language barriers restrict access to crucial voting information in a diverse country like India.